ccphan/ccphan.github.io/source/_posts/2014-09-02-setting-up-an-octopress-blog.markdown

 ---
 Get blogging with Octopress.
 It has a number of advantages:

+    *  Light weight - Jekyll based
-    *  Jekyll based and Git-system backed
+    *  Git-system backed
-    *  Markdown supported
+    *  Markdown support
     *  Quick and easy to deploy
     *  Stylish code snippet markup
     *  Supports many plugins driven by Jekyll liquid templating